omahs/use-nft/README.md

 import { FetchWrapper } from "use-nft"
 ```

-Pass the fetcher declaration to the `FetchWrapper` and call the `fetchNft` function to retreive the NFT data.
+Pass the fetcher declaration to the `FetchWrapper` and call the `fetchNft` function to retrieve the NFT data.

 ```js
 // See the documentation for <NftProvider /> fetcher prop